Emily Sandelands

 Training Tool: Business Perspective Chart

 The Business Perspective Chart, or the BPC, is one of our very favorite training tools at Zingerman’s.
 Why do we love it so much?
-It gives framing and context for how our business operates and why, and it gives us a common language to use when talking about the business.
+It provides framing and context for how our business operates and why, and it gives us a common language to use when talking about the business.
 This is especially helpful when […]